Dividing Your Assets And Debts Equitably

 To speak with an experienced divorce attorney, contact Philip A. Greenberg, P.C., Attorneys at Law.
 Located in New York City, the firm represents clients in New York and New Jersey in a wide range of property division matters, including:

-- Division of retirement and investment accounts
+- Division of pensions, 401(k)s, IRAs and other retirement and investment accounts

 - Property characterization disputes (marital vs. separate property)